josemari29/scinet-site/pages/guide/Apptainer-on-Ceres.md

 NOTE: salloc by default runs on a single hyper-threaded core (2 logical cores) with 6000 MB of allocated memory on one of the compute nodes.
 The session will last for 2 days, but will timeout after 1.5 hours of inactivity (no commands runnning).
 See the [Ceres User Manual](/guide/ceres/) for more info on how to request resources for interactive jobs.

-NOTE: on Atlas apptainer is available through environment module.
-Before issuing any singularity command, load the module by issuing "module load apptainer" command.
+NOTE: On Atlas, apptainer is available through environment module.
+Before issuing any apptainer command, load the module by issuing "module load apptainer" command.

 # 3. Container Images